 Most important is not to overthink your gift.
 The person you are gifting is going to appreciate the gesture you are making, and the thought behind this gift.
 They will love it as much they love you.
 Find a clever and creative tea, we recommend our Mable’s Rose Rooibos or the tropical fruity Mote Beach Tea.
 Find a tea that has some meaning, or to be realistic, something that can easily be ‘Regifted’.

-In Florida we never really experience the depth of winter weather that the rest of the US must endure.
-Consequently we continue drinking iced tea all year round.
-According to USA Tea Council, 85% of Americans choose to drink their tea iced so there is still a lot of iced tea drunk this time of year.
-And as Hot Tea month comes to an end, I want to share a great way to make iced tea that it works really well for us at Local Tea Company.
-We think you will love it too.
+Cold Brewing Loose Leaf Tea.
+In Florida, we never really experience the depth of winter weather that the rest of the US must endure.
+Consequently, we continue drinking iced tea all year round.
+According to the USA Tea Council, 85% of Americans choose to drink their tea iced, so there is still much-iced tea drunk this time of year.

 Cold brewing loose leaf tea is simple and yields consistent results with little effort involved.
-This method of brewing is for true teas, it may work for some herbals but in our experience is not a suitable method for making iced Rooibos as this requires hot water to release flavor.
+This method of brewing is for true teas.
+It may work for some herbals, but our experience is not a suitable method for making iced Rooibos as this requires hot water to release flavor.

-Do not limit yourself to a particular tea.
-We cold brew black, oolong, green and white tea with equally good results.
-You may be surprised at an Earl Grey and even our Lapsang Souchong is excellent cold brewed.
+Please do not limit yourself to a particular tea: we cold brew black, oolong, green and white tea with equally good results.
+You may be surprised at an Earl Grey, and even our Lapsang Souchong is excellent cold brewed.

 Let’s get started.

 - Good water always makes a difference.
-If your local water is heavily contaminated with chlorine this will affect the final taste.
-Choose filtered water for best results.
+If your local water is heavily contaminated with chlorine, this will affect the final taste.
+Choose filtered water for the best results.

-- The quantity of tea will depend on your personal preference but as a guide we use 30gm or around 1 oz of tea per gallon.
-This works out to a teaspoon for 8-10oz of water in case you are making a smaller quantity.
+- The quantity of tea will depend on your personal preference but as a guide.
+We use 30gm or around 1 oz of tea per gallon.
+This works out to a teaspoon for 8-10oz of water if you are making a smaller quantity.
 We suggest you try different measurements and times to achieve the taste you like the best.

-“What is the best tea for me to drink?” and then, “What is your favorite tea?”
+“What is your favorite tea?” and then, “What is the best tea for me to drink?”

-These are two questions I am asked often when sampling tea at market or Selby Gardens.
-I find it extremely fascinating to explore and chat about the different taste and enjoyment experience people have when drinking a cuppa.
-Some thoughts to share on this often complex pastime of drinking tea.
+These are two questions I am asked often when sampling tea at the market or Selby Gardens.
+I find it extremely fascinating to explore and chat about people’s different tastes and enjoyment when drinking a cuppa—some thoughts to share on this often complex pastime of drinking tea.

 My usual answer to the first question, “What is the best tea for me to drink?” is quite simple, the tea that you like the best!

 If you prefer a Rooibos tea, then you should drink it because you are certain to drink much more of it.
-And you will benefit from the high anti-oxidant levels and the unique combination of vitamins and minerals found in Aspalathus linearis.
-You may prefer a combination of botanical tea and herbals or indeed all herbals.
-Each tea offers unique health benefits as well as unique flavors, and only you can decide the one you like the best.
+And you will benefit from the high antioxidant levels and the unique combination of vitamins and minerals found in Aspalathus linearis.
+You may prefer a combination of botanical tea and herbals or, indeed, all herbals.
+Each tea offers unique health benefits and unique flavors, and only you can decide the one you like the best.

 Now the second question, my favorite tea, has become quite complicated.
 I have many favorites and drink different teas at different times of the day.

-I describe myself as an Orthodox tea lover and almost exclusively drink loose leaf tea.
-I just love the taste of Camellia sinensis in all its wonderful forms and natural flavors.
-I do not need the addition of fruits, flowers or added flavors in order to make tea more palatable or enjoyable because, to me, they mask the true flavor.
+As an Orthodox tea lover, I almost exclusively drink loose leaf tea.
+I love the taste of Camellia sinensis in all its wonderful forms and natural flavors.
+I do not need the addition of fruits, flowers, or added flavors to make tea more palatable or enjoyable because, to me, they mask the true flavor.
 And I want to taste the true flavor of loose leaf tea.
 Why only loose leaf tea?
 See Think Out of the Bag.

-That does not mean that I will not drink or appreciate a finely blended tea with quality ingredients such as our Goji Green or Earl Grey (thanks for snapping the fab pix, Alexis Z) which are both perfect for afternoon tea.
-Also, see my post on Early Grey, Are you Spellbound?
+That does not mean that I will not drink or appreciate a finely blended tea with quality ingredients such as our Goji Green or Earl Grey (thanks for snapping the fab pix, Alexis Z), both perfect for afternoon tea.
+Also, see my post on Early Grey.
+Are you Spellbound?

-I am now much more sensitive to caffeine and find I must stop drinking true tea around 5.30pm otherwise find myself enjoying my tea all night long!
+I am now much more sensitive to caffeine and find I must stop drinking true tea around 5.30 pm; otherwise, I find myself enjoying my tea all night long!

 This has meant a shift to herbals for that time frame.
-Like Rooibos, Naturally caffeine free Organic Honeybush fits that niche perfectly for me because of soothing and calming qualities.
+Like Rooibos, Naturally, caffeine free Organic Honeybush fits that niche perfectly for me because of its soothing and calming qualities.

-Since I have been sampling tea to so many tea lovers each week I have come to realize that no two people are alike, regarding their taste in tea.
-Selby Select is by far our best selling tea and people absolutely love it.
-Though some people do not care for the flavor of this amazing Rooibos, no matter how high the praise.
+Since I have been sampling tea to so many tea lovers each week, I realized that no two people are alike regarding their taste in tea.
+Selby Select is by far our best selling tea, and people absolutely love it.
+However, some people do not care for these amazing Rooibos’ flavor, no matter how high praise.

 The Tea Team

 And so, “THINK OUT OF THE BAG” our campaign to encourage people to choose loose leaf tea in place of tea in tired old bags.
-The sub heading is, “Loose leaf tea is fresher, hipper and just darn better for you”.
-Our intent is to convert tea bag users to loose leaf tea drinkers through tasting, educating and advocating loose leaf tea one sip at a time.
+The subheading is, “Loose leaf tea is fresher, hipper, and just darn better for you.”
+We intend to convert teabag users to loose leaf tea drinkers through tasting, educating, and advocating loose leaf tea one sip at a time.

 There is absolutely no comparison.
-Most bag tea is the lowest grade of tea (dust or fannings) that comes out of the production area.
-There are of course some exceptions but generally the tea is very small particles and holds little flavor.
+Most bag tea is the lowest tea grade (dust or fannings) that comes out of the production area.
+There are some exceptions, but generally, the tea is very small particles and holds little flavor.
 Every step in the processing of loose leaf tea is designed to enhance the flavor and taste.

-There are also some exceptions and just because you buy loose leaf tea does not mean it will be excellent quality.
-We, and all of our fellow tea enthusiasts search for teas with exceptional freshness, quality and taste, and you should to.
-We call this our “tea journey”.
-Loose leaf tea allows you to examine, smell, listen and sample for maximum quality.
+There are also some exceptions, and just because you buy loose leaf tea does not mean it will be of excellent quality.
+We and all of our fellow tea enthusiasts search for teas with exceptional freshness, quality, and taste, and you should too.
+We call this our “tea journey.”
+Loose leaf tea allows you to examine, smell, listen, and sample for maximum quality.

-Despite what you may assume when first exploring the loose versus tea bag conundrum, loose is more economical.
-Tea bags are created for one time use!
-Nearly all varieties of loose leaf tea should be steeped at least twice and some loose leaf teas can be steeped many more times.
-Work out the math and you will be surprised how little loose leaf costs you per cup.
+Despite what you may assume when first exploring the loose versus teabag conundrum, loose is more economical.
+Teabags are created for one-time use!
+Nearly all loose leaf tea varieties should be steeped at least twice, and some loose leaf teas can be steeped many more times.
+Work out the math, and you will be surprised how little loose-leaf costs you per cup.